By Drew Dyrssen

 Here are some useful (and maybe even a little goofy) scientifically supported techniques you can use when you’re experiencing anxiety.

 1. Give your mind a name.
 If you give your mind a name, it makes it easier to disagree with and move on to a more helpful thought.
 The average human has 60,000-80,000 thoughts every day.
 That’s a ton!
 How many of those thoughts are actually useful for you?
 Maybe a small handful each day?
 Do yourself a favor and name your mind.
 Mine is named Jeff.
 We are friends.
 Jeff gives me quite a few strange thoughts, but I can respectfully disagree with him.

-2. Go to Target.
-Well, you don’t have to physically go there, but imagine that your mind is like Target.
-There are tons of items in Target.
-Some that are useful.
-Some that are worthless to you.
-Some that you never even knew existed!
-Do you go into Target planning to buy everything in the store?
+2. Go to your “one-stop” shopping store.
+Well, you don’t have to physically go there, but imagine that your mind is like that store where there are tons of items.
+(Your items are your thoughts.)
+Some items in the store are useful.
+Some are worthless to you.
+Some you never even knew existed!
+Do you go into the store planning to buy everything in the store?
 No way!
 Your mind works the same way.
 As you are shopping around the aisles of your thoughts, you get to choose what you buy and what you leave on the shelf!

 3. Repeat it.
 Created by psychologist Edward Titchener, this little trick shows people how a word loses its meaning when repeated over and over and over.
 If you want to give it a try, take the word “milk.”
 Take a moment and think of a nice, cold glass of milk.
 Then repeat the word “milk” out loud for 30 seconds.
 You’ll notice that it starts to lose meaning and just becomes a weird sound that’s hard to say.
 Try doing 30 seconds of “failure” or “loser” or “ugly” the next time a thought like that causes you anxiety or pain.